datachainlab/parlia-elc/SPEC.md

 # Technical Specification

+We have borrowed the basic terms from [ICS-02](https://github.com/cosmos/ibc/tree/main/spec/core/ics-002-client-semantics).

 ## Client state

 The Parlia client state tracks the current revision, the IBC store address, the trusting period, the latest height, and the freeze status.